 The sole plate rail connects the face to the club’s rear, stabilizing the entire head for a better feel and responsiveness.
 The rail holds the heavier weight in place to increase MOI, helping golfers swing harder without worrying about being penalized with side spin.

 The company offers a Fujikura Air Speeder shaft upgrade that can also increase feel, especially in junior and senior golfers.
-With four total shafts to choose from, the Tour Edge Exotics e722 offers more variability helping you find the right shaft.
+With four total shafts to choose from, the Tour Edge e722 driver offers more variability helping you find the right shaft.